Chehalis Western Trail: Route

-The trail begins at the Woodard Bay Natural Resources Conservation Area and runs mostly south to southeast towards its terminus at the intersection of the Yelm-Rainier-Tenino Trail.
-The trail passes through several cities and communities including, Olympia, South Bay, Lacey, East Olympia, and Skookumchuck.
+Starting at its most northern point, the multi-purpose path begins at the Woodard Bay Natural Resources Conservation Area and runs mostly south to southeast towards its terminus at the intersection of the Yelm-Rainier-Tenino Trail.
+In between, the course crosses the Karen Fraser Woodland Trail at a roundabout and intersects with the Interstate 5 bike trail, an 8 mi-long path that parallels the highway.